oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 ### Components and Flow Description

-The diagram illustrates a high-level overview of an integration process between a **ERP Cloud**, **Oracle Integration**, and **File Server** with a focus on business events in the ERP Cloud application.
+The diagram provides a high-level overview of an integration process between **ERP Cloud**, **Oracle Integration**, and **File Server**, with a focus on business events in the ERP Cloud application.

 1. **ERP Cloud**:
-     - The process begins with a **ERP Cloud** triggering the integration.
-When user creates a purchase order in the ERP Cloud, ERP Cloud raises an event.
+     - The process begins when **ERP Cloud** triggers the integration.
+When a user creates a purchase order in ERP Cloud, it raises an event.

 2. **Oracle Integration**:
-     - **Trigger**: The **ERP Cloud** initiates a trigger in Oracle Integration, which begins the integration process.
+     - **Trigger**: **ERP Cloud** initiates a trigger in Oracle Integration, which begins the integration process.
-     - Oracle Integration picks up the purchase order information and creates a file and puts it into the File Server.
+     - Oracle Integration retrieves the purchase order information, creates a file, and places it in File Server.

 3. **File Server**:
-     - Embedded **File Server** acts a target system for this use case and Oracle Integration creates a file and puts into the File Server
+     - The embedded **File Server** acts as the target system for this use case.
+Oracle Integration creates a file and places it in File Server.

 Estimated Time: 20 minutes